 Deferred outflows of resources represent a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenditures/expenses) until then.
 The County recorded a deferred outflow of resources as of December 31, 2019 for pensions/OPEB.
 The deferred outflows of resources related to the pension are explained in Note 10.
 The deferred outflows of resources related to OPEB are explained in Note 11.
 The County also reports a deferred inflow of resources which represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenues) until that time.
-For the County, these amounts consist of special assessments which are not collected in the available period, intergovernmental receivables which are not collected in the available period, intergovernmental receivables which are not collected in the available period, share as of December 31, 2019, but which were levied to finance fiscal year 2020 operations, have also been recorded as deferred inflows of resources.
+For the County, these amounts consist of special assessments which are not collected in the available period, intergovernmental receivables which are not collected in the available period, and pensions/OPEB.
+Property taxes for which there is an enforceable legal claim as of December 31, 2019, but which were levied to finance fiscal year 2020 operations, have also been recorded as deferred inflows of resources.